Author: bluemoonbeats

 Kadyn and Josh

-From the moment the anniversary dance ended, when we heard some advice from a couple who have been married more than 56 years, and I played a Billy Currington record, the dance floor was full, and it stayed that way through the final strains of Shake Russell’s “Deep in the West.”
+As soon as the anniversary dance ended, and we heard some advice from a couple who have been married more than 56 years, the dance floor was full, and it stayed that way through the final strains of Shake Russell’s “Deep in the West.”
 It was wild.
 There was screaming and shouting, jumping and bouncing, hands in the air, and people in the air, too, being surfed over the crowd.
 It really felt like every guest of every age danced the entire time.
 I love that energy!!

 I’ll definitely share more video footage on my Instagram soon, so keep on eye on the ‘gram.
 In the meantime, here’s a recap of the music I played during the wedding.